sandrodw3/liferay-dev-cli/README.md

 ### `playwright`

-Run Playwright tests in a file or module.
+Run Playwright tests in a file, module, or project.

 ```
 lfr playwright [options...]